 I loved my volunteering experience at the Christmas card shop.
 I’m sure I had a smile like a Cheshire cat on my face as I got the bus home.
 But then a song sprung to mind.
 And it wasn’t a Christmas song.
 It was the “Circle of Life.”

 Why?
 Because when the MS Trust was founded by Chris and Jill 26 years ago, they first funded the charity by selling Christmas cards.
 And after my Cambridge experience, I can vouch for the fact that Christmas cards are still helping us make a difference all these years later.
 Happy Christmas.

 David's diary - The challenges facing people with secondary progressive MS

 In his new blog series, MS Trust CEO David Martin discusses the latest issues affecting the MS community.

-Spread a little cheer this festive season with our fantastic selection of MS Trust Christmas cards.
+Spread a little cheer this festive season with our fantastic selection of MS Trust charity Christmas cards.
 Buy yours now while stocks last.

 Sign up for updates from us